djmetzle/djmetzle.github.io/_posts/2017-11-05-fizzbuzz-security-groups.md

 ### Shell In

 Now that our instance is internet connected, lets shell into it.
+Our instance should have an Elastic IP from the [last step](https://djmetzle.github.io/fizzbuzz/2017/11/01/fizzbuzz-dns.html).

 You will need an SSH client.
 Most linux distributions come with an `ssh` client installed.